JacksonSabol/HW-Wireframe/README.md

 # Welcome!

-### The following project is Assignment 1 for the UCB Full Stack Coding Bootcamp
+### The following project is a practice in planning, building, and implementing wireframe designs for web applications

 ```html